owlbarn/tutorial/book/case-image-inception/README.md

 Next breakthrough comes from the AlexNet proposed in [@krizhevsky2012imagenet].
 The authors introduce better *non-linearity* in the network with the ReLU activation.
-Operations such as convolution includes mainly linear operations such as matrix multiplication and `add`.
+Operations such as convolution include mainly linear operations such as matrix multiplication and `add`.
 But that's not how the real world data looks like.
 Recall that from the previous Regression chapter, even though linear regression can be effective, for most of the real world application we need more complex method such as polynomial regression.
 The same can be applied here.
 We need to increase the non-linearity to accommodate real world data such as image.

 There are multiple activation choices, such as `tanh` and `sigmoid`.
 Compared to the previous activation functions such as `tanh` ($f(x)=\textrm{tanh}(x)$), or `sigmoid` ($f(x) = (1 + e^{-x})^{-1}$), the computation of ReLU is simple: $f(x) = max(0, x)$.
 In terms of training time with gradient descent, ReLu is much faster than the aforementioned two computational expensive functions, and thus more frequently used.
 The accuracy loss in gradient computation is small, and it also makes the training faster.
 For example, [@krizhevsky2012imagenet] shows that, a four-layer convolutional neural network with ReLUs reaches a 25% training error rate on CIFAR-10 six times faster than an equivalent network with the `tanh` neurons.
-Besides, in practice, networks with ReLU tends to show better convergence performance than `sigmoid`.
+Besides, in practice, networks with ReLU tend to show better convergence performance than `sigmoid`.

 Another thing that AlexNet proposes is to use the `dropout` layer.
 It is mainly used to solve the over-fitting problem.
 This operation only works during training phase.
-It randomly selects some elements in the input ndarray and set their values to zero, thus "deactivate" the knowledge that can be learnt from these points.
+It randomly selects some elements in the input ndarray and set their values to zero, thus "deactivates" the knowledge that can be learnt from these points.
-In this way, the network intentionally drops certain part of training examples and avoid the over-fitting problem.
+In this way, the network intentionally drops certain part of training examples and avoids the over-fitting problem.
 It is similar to the regularisation method we use in the linear regression.

 The one more thing that we need to take a note from AlexNet is that by going deeper make the network "longer", we achieve better accuracy.